Performing arts: Oceania

-Oftentimes, Melanesian dance exhibits a cultural theme of masculinity where leadership and a unique skill set are important for sharing with the community.
+Melanesians are the indigenous inhabitants of Melanesia, an area stretching from New Guinea to Fiji.
+Melanesian dance often exhibits a cultural theme of masculinity where leadership and a unique skill set are important for sharing with the community.
 These dances demonstrate the soldiery of a man; however they can also represent profitability such as encouraging conflict resolutions or healing.
 The costumes of impersonating dancers incorporate large masks and unhuman-like characteristics that act to imitate mythical figures.
 The music can also act as a voice for these magical personas.